univention/univention-corporate-server/doc/manual/appendix/variables.rst

    been changed, the |UCSUDL| must be restarted.

+.. envvar:: listener/shares/rename

+   Contents of existing share directories are moved, when the path to a share is modified and the value is set to ``yes``.
+For more information, see :numref:`shares-management-general-tab-table` in :ref:`shares-management-general-tab`.

 .. envvar:: local/repository

    Activates and deactivates the local repository.
 For more information see